chaoss/wg-evolution/detail_metrics_methods/template_folder/pull-requests-merged.md

-# Issue Resolution Efficiency
+# Pull Requests Merged

 ## 1. Description
-What is the number of closed issues/number of abandoned issues?
+What is the number of merged pull requests?

 ## 2. Use Cases